shtnsl/math-sdk/docs/source_section/ways_info.md

 Note: the ways calculation does not account for Wild symbols appearing on the first reel.

 The Ways evaluation takes also takes into account multiplier values attached to symbols containing the `multiplier` attribute.
 Unlike lines calculations where multiplier values are added together for symbols on consecutive reels, the total number of ways is instead multiplied by the multiplier value.
-Leading to the payout amount to grow substancially more quickly.
+Leading to the payout amount to grow substantially more quickly.
 So for example given the board:
 ```sh
 L5 H1 L4 L4 L4
 L1 H4 L3 H2 L4